adrianbacceli/Knowledge_Management/content/Ethical Hacking/Unified Kill Chain and Tools.md

   - mitre-attack
   - attack-lifecycle
 ---

-# ⛓️ Unified Kill Chain (UKC): The Modern Attacker's Playbook
+> [!summary] Core Concept

-The **Unified Kill Chain (UKC)** is an advanced framework that combines the structured phases of Lockheed Martin's Cyber Kill Chain with the granular techniques of MITRE ATT&CK.
+> The **Unified Kill Chain (UKC)** is an advanced framework that combines the structured phases of Lockheed Martin's Cyber Kill Chain with the granular techniques of MITRE ATT&CK.
 Unlike traditional models, UKC accommodates **both malware and non-malware attacks** (e.g., credential theft, cloud compromises, insider threats) and explicitly includes critical stages like **Defense Evasion** and **Cleanup** that are often overlooked.

----

 ## 🔍 1.
 Reconnaissance: The Attacker's Blueprint
 **Objective:** Systematically gather intelligence to identify vulnerabilities and plan attacks.